-Want to bring some of the tropics to your walls?
+Bring some of the tropics to your walls with this happy piece.
 Sarah from The Plush Pineapple guest posts at A Crafty Concept to bring you this round wall hanging with a pineapple flair.
-The crocheted hibiscus and yarn fringe complete the island-style look, although you could leave them off for a simpler design.
+The crocheted hibiscus and a rainbow of yarn fringe complete the island-style look.

 03 of 17

-Pineapples aren't just for cold tropical drinks anymore!
-Crochet one of these kawaii cup cozies to protect your hands and keep your coffee looking cute.
+Pineapples aren't just for cold tropical drinks anymore.
+Crochet one of these kawaii cup cozies to protect your hands and keep your coffee cup looking cute.
 The free pattern includes a slide-on version like you see here, as well as a way to make a cozy for a mug with a handle.

 04 of 17

 This color-block shawl uses the traditional pineapple stitch pattern to make a wrap that's a perfect warm-weather accessory.
-It's part shawl, part cardigan, and all light and lacy.
-Not only is this a beautiful piece to wear with jeans or a simple dress, but it would also work well as a swimsuit cover-up!Continue to 5 of 17 below.
+It's part shawl, part cardigan, and all very light and lacy.
+This is a beautiful piece to wear with jeans or a simple dress.
+It also works well as a breezy swimsuit cover-up.Continue to 5 of 17 below.

 05 of 17

-Cluster stitches create the thick texture of this pineapple hat pad.
+Cluster stitches create the thick texture of this pineapple hot pad.
 The clusters work well to form the lines on the outside of a pineapple, but they're also what allows this to protect your table from hot dishes.
-Of course, with a table mat this cute, you may not want to save it only for warm items.
-It would be cute to leave out on your table all the time to bring a smile to your face.
+Of course, with a table pad this cute, you may want to leave it out all the time to bring a smile to your face.

 06 of 17

-Amigurumi is a type of crochet that forms cute stuffed toys and Stephanie from All About Ami uses that same technique in this free pattern for a pineapple purse.
-Instead of being a toy, you can open the top to carry the essentials.
-With its adorable face, kids will love it, but so will adults with a playful style!
+Amigurumi is a type of crochet that forms cute stuffed toys.
+Stephanie from All About Ami uses that same technique in this free pattern for a pineapple purse.
+Instead of becoming a toy, the top opens so it can carry essentials.
+With its adorable face, kids will love it, but so will adults who have a playful fashion style.

 07 of 17

 08 of 17

-Pineapple stitch takes on a different and unique look in the form of peacock feathers for these colorful coasters.
-One pineapple motif and a few border stitches are all you need to whip up each one!Continue to 9 of 17 below.
+Pineapple stitch takes on a different and unique look in the form of peacock feathers for colorful coasters.
+One pineapple motif and a few border stitches are all you need to whip up each one.Continue to 9 of 17 below.